 Seeking guidance should be your first step when planning a home improvement project and we just made it easier:

-• Enter our new Community Advisor, a friendly person who will discuss your project with you, answer questions and help resolve any issues prior to submission of your Improvement Request.
+• Our Community Advisor is a friendly person who will discuss your project with you, answer questions and help resolve any issues prior to submission of your Improvement Request.

 • Contact the Advisor (H460advisor@highlands460.org) as soon as you start thinking about replacing a fence or roof, building a shed or deck, adding solar, etc. You’ll be amazed with how easy the process is and that most of the time it only requires a quick chat!